• How it works

 Step 2.
 Lubricate the lock

-Apply a graphite-based lubricant or dry silicone spray into the lock cylinder.
-These are the best lock lubricants because they don’t attract dirt.
+Apply a dry lubricant like graphite powder, PTFE spray, or silicone spray inside the lock.
+These are the best lock lubricants because they reduce friction without attracting dust.

 Step 3.
 Insert and turn the key